$1,499 Phantom 4 Pro puts DJI way out in front of the camera drone market ... again

 All in all, this is a solid and impressive update for the new top of the line Phantom prosumer drone.
 Multidirectional obstacle avoidance is a great idea, the new flight modes look useful and we greatly anticipate seeing how the vision looks out of the new camera setup.
 With a retail price of US$1,499, it's still an affordable tool for most filmmakers, and particularly with the new built-in touchscreen (an extra option for US$300 more) we feel it pushes the game another two big steps forward.
 Without doubt, if you're in the market and you've got the cash, this is the state of the art.

-Check out this demo video.
+Check out the demo video below.